Holyoke/CSS-Friend-Network-Mock-Up/readme.md

 * Online Ribbon
 	- Adding a fancy online ribbon to profile image
 	- Use transform to animate

 * Thumbnails
+	- Use list and float to grid out thumbnails
+	- Use :nth-child() pseudo-selector to add left and right margins every so li's

 * Forms
 * Posts
 * Icons